aybolid/portf/src/pages/work-history/develops.md

 ### Project #1

+This project is a platform for artists to help distribute music, sell merchandise, and grow their fanbase.

+The project used a **monorepo** approach, with web applications built in **React** and **Redux** (for the main artist and back-office applications), and **Next.js** applications (for the artist page and landing page) to enhance SEO.

+The backend utilized **AWS** services and was built with **Node.js** using the **Serverless** framework.
+A highlight of the project was working with **Sanity CMS** to manage the content for the landing page.

+One unique feature involved a service for extracting lyrics from uploaded music files.
+This was achieved using **AWS ECR**, **OpenAI Whisper**, and **Deezer Spleeter** for vocal separation, which then fed into the Whisper model.

+On the frontend, implementing an artist page editor with shared components added an extra layer of challenge.

+### Project #2

-One project was a web application built with **React** and **Next.js** (using the pages router), providing AI-assisted negotiation features for users.
+A web application with **React** and **Next.js** (using the pages router), offering AI-assisted negotiation features for users.

-I worled as a full-stack developer.
-On the frontend using **TailwindCSS** and **shad/cn** for UI development, with **react-query** for backend integration.
+I worked as a full-stack developer, handling the frontend with **TailwindCSS** and **shad/cn** for UI development, and using **TanStack Query** for backend integration.

-The application used **Supabase** and **TypeORM** for database management.
+The application utilized **Supabase** and **TypeORM** for database management.
 Initially, backend logic was handled by Next.js API routes, which I later migrated to a standalone **Node.js** server with **Express** to support web sockets via **Socket.io**.

-A core feature was an AI-driven negotiation flow powered by OpenAI’s ChatGPT.
+A core feature of the application was an AI-driven negotiation flow powered by OpenAI’s ChatGPT.
-We managed this with the **XState** state machine library to orchestrate actions through the negotiation process.
+We managed this process using the **XState** state machine library to orchestrate actions throughout the negotiation.

-### Project #2

-Another project was a social networking platform, focused on health, built with **Remix** and **PostgreSQL** using **Prisma** ORM.

-My primary role was frontend development, with some backend responsibilities as well.
-One complex feature involved integrating user and post data from Reddit, which required extensive data transformation for compatibility.

 ### Project #3

-In a broader ongoing project, I worked as a full-stack developer on multiple small- to medium-sized projects, mainly using **React** on the frontend.
-The backend relied on **Strapi** CMS and a **SQLite** database.

-One noteworthy feature was a **GraphQL** API that served as a unified interface for all data sources.
+I also contributed to a mobile app built with **React Native** and **Expo** that allows users to manage electric vehicles and other appliances.

+As a frontend developer, I worked on backend integration and implemented business logic with **Redux**.
+Acting as the sole mobile developer, I also influenced the UX design and contributed to the implementation of push notifications.

 ### Project #4

-I also contributed to a mobile app built with **React Native** and **Expo** that lets users manage electric vehicles and other appliances.

-As a frontend developer, I worked on backend integration, implementing the business logic with **Redux**.
-Acting as the sole mobile developer, I also influenced UX design and contrubited by designing push notifications implementation.
+Another project was a social networking platform focused on health, built with **Remix** and **PostgreSQL**, using **Prisma** ORM.

+My primary role was frontend development, with some backend responsibilities as well.
+One complex feature involved integrating user and post data from Reddit into the platform, which required extensive data transformation for compatibility.

 ### Project #5

-Another interesting project was a platform for artists to help distribute music, sell merchandise, and grow their fanbase.

-The project used a **monorepo** approach, with web applications built in **React** and **Redux** (main artist and back-office applications) and **Next.js** applications (artist page and landing page) for SEO.

-The backend used **AWS** services and was built with **Node.js** using the **Serverless** framework.
-A highlight was working with **Sanity CMS** to manage the landing page content.

-A unique feature involved a service for extracting lyrics from uploaded music files, utilizing **AWS ECR**, **OpenAI Whisper**, and **Deezer Spleeter** for vocal separation, to feed into the Whisper model.

-On the frontend, implementing an artist page editor with shared components added another layer of challenge.

----
+This wasn’t really a single project; I worked as a full-stack developer on multiple small- to medium-sized projects, primarily using **React** on the frontend.
+The backend relied on **Strapi** CMS and an **SQLite** database.

+One noteworthy feature was a **GraphQL** API, which served as a unified interface for all data sources.

 ## Non-technical responsibilities

-In addition to development, I was responsible for onboarding new developers and offering guidance and resources.
+In addition to development, I was responsible for onboarding new developers, providing guidance, and offering resources.
 I also managed project communications with clients and assigned tasks within the team.

-As DevelopsToday is an outstaff company, much of the workflow involves client interviews and related preparations.
+As DevelopsToday is an outstaffing company, much of the workflow involves client interviews and related preparations.

 ---